Tax Credit Offered for Students

 Satisfactory progress in all parts of the program curriculum requires a minimum grade of 80%.

 The LVN program requires 656 hours of theory plus 1073 hours of clinical instruction.
-Basic computer literacy is required as much of the curriculum is conducted online or by CBI (laptop computer is provided as part of each student’s program materials).
+Basic computer literacy is required as much of the curriculum is conducted online or by CBI.
+Students are required to bring personal laptop with wireless accessibility and also word processing program.

 Students satisfactorily completing the Comprehensive CNA program will have the prerequisite skills to complete the state of California CNA certification exam and (once acquiring the CNA status) will also have the skills and knowledge for certification as a Home Health Aide, Acute Care CNA and Restorative Nurse Aide based on criteria developed by the school and the California Department of Health.